baileybauman/trump-reg/README.md

 ## Installation

-Simply download the zip file
+Simply download the master zip file of our code.
+Navigate to the root folder and open the 'Algorithm' folder.

 ## Dependencies

 If you do not have the dependencies listed below already installed, you will need to do so before our code will be able to run on your computer.